-Popular industries: New York State and SUNY Buffalo are major employers, as are health care giants Kaleida Health and Catholic Health.
-M&T Bank, frozen food pioneer Rich Products and motion control innovator Moog, Inc. are also local leaders.
-Buffalo has a growing medical and tech startup scene.
+Popular industries: New York State and SUNY Buffalo are major employers, as well as healthcare giants Kaleida Health and Catholic Health.
+Furthermore, M&T Bank, frozen food pioneer Rich Products and motion control innovator Moog, Inc. certainly are local leaders as well.
+Buffalo also has a growing medical and tech startup scene.

-Attractions: Buffalo has shed its Rust Belt reputation in recent years as new investment and development culminated in a rebuilt waterfront, a vibrant downtown district, trendy neighborhoods and a newfound sense of “Buffalove” that embraces all things local, from foods to festivals to family traditions.
+Attractions: Buffalo has shed its Rust Belt reputation in recent years as new investment and development culminated in a rebuilt waterfront, a vibrant downtown district, and trendy neighborhoods.
+In fact, there’s a newfound sense of “Buffalove” that embraces all things local, from foods to festivals to family traditions.
 Buffalonians are also quick to boast about their architecture, arts scene and love of live music.

 16. Charleston, South Carolina